-SECURITY STATUSAND PRIVACY POSTURE REPORTING
+SECURITY AND PRIVACY POSTURE REPORTING

-Task 5 Report the security and privacy posture of the system (including the effectiveness of security controls employed within and inherited by the system) to the authorizing official and other organizational officials on an ongoing basis in accordance with the organizational continuous monitoring strategy.
+1880 Report the security and privacy posture of the system to the authorizing official and other Task 5 1881 organizational officials on an ongoing basis in accordance with the organizational continuous 1882 monitoring strategy.

 Potential Inputs: Security and privacy assessment reports; plans of action and milestones; organizationand system-level risk assessment results; organization- and system-level continuous monitoring strategy; system security and privacy plans.